nmeum/edward/README.md

 ## About

-This is a largely POSIX-compatible implementation of the standard Unix text editor [`ed(1)`][ed posix].
-The editor is written entirely in [R7RS][r7rs] [CHICKEN Scheme][chicken] and provides a Scheme library interface for extending the editor with custom commands.
+This is a POSIX-compatible implementation of the standard Unix text editor [`ed(1)`][ed posix].
+The implementation is written entirely in [R7RS][r7rs] [CHICKEN Scheme][chicken] and provides a Scheme library interface for extending the editor with custom commands.

 ## Status

-Regarding use of `edward` as an implementation of `ed(1)`, as defined in POSIX.1-2008, I am currently not aware of any POSIX conformance issues (at least for non-interactive usage).
-However, the library interface for extending `edward` is still very experimental and subject to change.
+I am presently not aware of any POSIX.1-2008 conformance issues.
+The library interface, for extending `edward` with custom commands, is usable but still very experimental and subject to change.
+Refer to the `TODO.md` file for more information.

-Known bugs and limitations are documented in the `TODO.md` file.

 ## Design